gravity-ui/gravity-ui-vite-example/README.md

 Please refer to its documentation:

 - [Getting Started](https://vitejs.dev/guide/) – How to create a new app.
-- [User Guide](https://vitejs.dev/) – How to develop apps bootstrapped with Create React App.
+- [User Guide](https://vitejs.dev/) – How to develop apps bootstrapped with Vite.